ElliotFreebairn/hawkeye-project/README.md

 Building Karma instead of higher/lower meant more time spent programming the logic and core game, so to focus on that, I chose a simple CLI interface instead of a GUI.

+## How could it be improved?

+Adding a GUI would significantly improve user experience and playability.

+Improving the shuffling would improve the fairness of the game.

 ## How to play

 Here is a link to the rules of Karma: https://gamerules.com/rules/karma/